CS244: Advanced Topics in Networking, Spring 2017

 About the Course

 You must have taken CS 144, EE 284 or equivalent.
-If you have any doubt, ask for permission from Sachin.
+If you have any doubt, ask for permission from Keith or Sachin.
 This background is essential before taking the class, as we'll read a lot papers quickly without time to catch up on the basics.
 The course assumes an understanding of topics in networking such as packet-switching, routing (distance vector and shortest path first), socket programming, and congestion control.
 You need an SUNetID to access the papers and print them.

 If you want to refresh your background, the following textbooks might be useful: